tumtum73/Powershell/README.md

     - Install Edge (Chromium)

 ### startup.ps1
-This script is used ot stratup my windows environmenent in the morning.
+This script is used to startup my windows environmenent in the morning.
 For example:
-- Starts Outlook witrh the appropriate settings depending on if I have a two moinotr setup or not.
+- Starts Outlook witrh the appropriate settings depending on if I have a two monitor setup or not.
 - Starts Jabber
 - Sets up common file share
 - Shutdown SnagIt
-- Check for passwrod expiration and email notification
+- Check for password expiration and email notification
 - Start Google Chrome with commonly used tabs
 - Start Microsoft Edge with commonly used tabs